pes18fan/notor/README.md

 ## Installation

+You can get the prebuilt binary for `linux_x86_64` in the releases section of this repository.

-Follow the following instructions to build and install the app.
+To build and install `notor`, follow the given steps:

 Install [Crystal and Shards (Crystal's package manager)](https://crystal-lang.org/install/) first to build the app.